jbclements/RacketFrames/README.md

 ## Running the tests

-Currently the tests are integrated into the files themselves.
-A full test suite is in the works.
+Unit tests can be run from dataframe/tests which contains individual test files written in Racket using typed/rackunit.

 ### Benchmarks